ayalamanchili/chili-identity/office-master/office-doc/src/site/markdown/office/timesheets/OutOfOffice/update-outofoffice-request.md

-Update Out Of Office Request
+Update Work From Home Request
 -----

  - If there is **any change** in the start/end dates or time etc.. you can update the details by clicking on **Update** option.